Using chart properties

 - Date/Time: Designed for date and time values.
 Data can be plotted along continuous linear time, even if data is missing.

-- Numeric or Logarithmic: Designed for numeric data.
+- Logarithmic: Designed for positive (above zero) numeric data.

 If the first or only hierarchy on the bottom (ROWS) axis is date/time, then the chart will set the scale type to Date/Time by default.